- Conditions & Treatments

 In many cases, warts will go away on their own, but if they do not, or if you have numerous warts and/or they hurt, you should seek treatment.
 This can include such procedures as cryotherapy, which involves freezing off the wart; cantharidin, which is a chemical compound that removes the wart in as little as 24 hours; electrosurgery, in which the wart is burned off; cutterage, which scrapes the wart from the skin and often is used in conjunction with electrosurgery; and excision, in which the wart is cut out from the skin.

-In more difficult cases, your doctor may use laser treatment, chemical peels or the anti-cancer medication bleomycin to destroy and remove the wart.
+In more difficult cases, your doctor may use laser treatment or chemical peels to remove the wart.
 The doctors at U.S. Dermatology Partners can help you determine which method of treatment works best for your situation.

 The best way to prevent warts is to avoid touching warts on yourself or others.
 Don’t share razors, towels or socks with others, as warts are contagious and, if the other individual has warts, they can be passed on to you.